AtomDB Charge Exchange Model v2.0 (ACX2)

 Data Files

 Each model requires a set of data files to be installed with it.
-As these files are large they cannot be exported through GitHub, and they should instead be downloaded from the AtomDB CX webpage, www.atomdb.org/CX.
+As these files are large they cannot be exported through GitHub.
+These files will be downloaded automatically to your $ATOMDB folder on first opening the package.

 The files for each donor are: